maajor/latent-pose/README.md

 after installment, enable Latent-IK plugin

 3. Open latent-ik.blend
-Next you can move controllers, use short-cut `Shift+P` to update pose
+Next you can move controllers, use short-cut `Ctrl+P` to update pose
 Also you can select the Armature and enable or disable some controller
 ![ui](imgs/ui.png)